snap-adu-logo-color

 San Marcos

-Yes, only if ADU meets required setbacks for the underlying zone.
+Yes, if ADU meets required setbacks for the underlying zone.
 No, except for state rule for 18’+2′ within 1/2 mile of transit.
 No

 Solana Beach